Skip to content

 • Spread.
 When the chocolate chips are starting to melt, spread them over the toffee with an offset spatula, trying to make a smooth and even layer.
 I used semi-sweet chocolate chips because I wanted a little more of a dark chocolate taste, but milk chocolate chips would work well too.

 • Toppings.
-Finally, sprinkle homemade toffee with chopped pecans.
-You could definitely substitute other nuts for the pecans, such as almonds, peanuts or walnuts.
-All would be yummy!
-Let the toffee cool completely, then break into pieces and enjoy!
+Finally, sprinkle it with chopped pecans.
+Almonds, peanuts or walnuts would also be yummy!
+Cool completely, then break into pieces and enjoy!

 Expert Tips

-• Quality ingredients: There are minimal ingredients in this recipe, only 7 ingredients and that includes both the salt and nuts on top, so using quality butter and real vanilla extract really make the difference.
+• Quality ingredients: There are minimal ingredients, only 7 ingredients and that includes the salt and nuts , so using quality butter and real vanilla extract make a difference.
+Avoid using margarine as is contains too much water content.

 • Chocolate bars: You could use three Hershey’s bars in place of the chocolate chips.
 The chocolate is softer though and will melt a bit as you hold it, but really gives it a candy bar essence.